KingContaria/StandardSettings/README.md

 *If you used StandardSettings before, you'd be used to the mod reading from `.../.minecraft/config/standardoptions.txt`.
 This is no longer the case!*

 To get to the config screen, go to `Options > Book and Quill > StandardSettings` in game.
 Here you can edit  all the settings changed by StandardSettings, including most settings from Minecraft's `options.txt` file, plus some additional settings.
-It does not include settings that aren't accessible from inside the game (i.e. difficulty – configure it in Atum's settings instead), and some unnecessary options (for example multiplayer related) are also left out.
+It does not include settings that aren't accessible from inside the game (i.e. difficulty – configure it in Atum's settings instead).

 There is a global toggle for all settings at the top – setting "Toggle StandardSettings" to "OFF" will prevent every setting from being reset.